AngloGold Ashanti Limited (AU) Shares Up Despite Recent Market Volatility

 BMO Capital Markets gave a rating of “Market Perform” to AU, setting the target price at $27 in the report published on June 02nd of the previous year.

-Volatility was left at 2.85%, however, over the last 30 days, the volatility rate increased by 4.34%, as shares surge +14.67% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.28% upper at present.
+Volatility was left at 2.91%, however, over the last 30 days, the volatility rate increased by 3.83%, as shares surge +27.08% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.96% lower at present.

 Stock Fundamentals for AU